ajwdewit/pcse/doc/reference_guide.rst

     reside in the 'conf/' folder inside the package.
 When the Engine is started with the name of a configuration file, it searches this folder to locate the file.
-    This implies that if you want the start the Engine with your own (modified) configuration file, you *must* specify it as an absolute or relative path otherwise the Engine will not find it.
+    This implies that if you want the start the Engine with your own (modified) configuration file, you *must* specify it as an absolute path otherwise the Engine will not find it.

 The relationship between models and the engine